kolov/doorman/docs/README.md

 # Demo

-A very simple application with user tracking and OAuth2.
+A simple application with user tracking and OAuth2.

+Start a fake OAuth server with:

+`docker run -p 8282:8282 --name fakeoauth -e PERMITTED_REDIRECT_URLS=http://localhost:8080/oauth/login/fake  pkbdev/fake-oauth2-server`

-To run the demo: `sbt demo/run`.For the OAuth to work, you need to provide correct OAuth2 configuration in `application.conf`
+To run the demo: `sbt demo/run` and point your browser to `http://localhost:8080`.

+The demo works with the fake provider running at `localhost:8282`.

+It has been tested with Google too, provided the environment variables `OAUTH2_GOOGLE_CLIENT_ID`, `OAUTH2_GOOGLE_CLIENT_SECRET` and `OAUTH2_GOOGLE_REDIRECT_URL` has to be set to valid values (see `application.conf`)

 ## Developmnet